 Ronald Hudson - Fotolia

-As the global coronavirus pandemic continues, businesses that rapidly adopted a work-from-home strategy are starting to realize this new way of working is not a temporary ordeal.
-Instead, work from home could be a lasting situation.
+At the start of the coronavirus pandemic, businesses worldwide rapidly adopted work-from-home strategies.
+Eventually, they realized this new way of working was not a temporary ordeal.
+Instead, working from home could be a lasting situation.

 While many companies have plans to return to the office, many others -- like Dell and Twitter -- have said work from home would be a permanent component of their workforce accommodation.
-While this change may have a long-term effect on commercial real estate, the near-term fallout affects an organization's work-from-home reimbursement policy, especially with regard to network technology expenses.
+This prolonged change affects an organization's work-from-home reimbursement policy, especially with regard to network technology expenses.

 To start, companies should consider their existing expense reimbursement rules and procedures and assume that any new work-from-home reimbursement policy is in line with their current guidelines.
 Understanding that network technology will be key to any reimbursement plan, companies should establish some minimum guidelines around work-from-home technology expenses.